carloscastrojumo/github-cherry-pick-action/README.md

 ## Fork of this action: [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action)

-We'd like to acknowledge [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) for giving a great foundation of which we built additional functionality.
+We'd like to acknowledge [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) for giving a great foundation for us to build additional functionality.
 Please check out that action if you think it better suits your needs.

 # Xealth "Manhattan" - A Github Cherry Pick Action 🍒